Rush Limbaugh behind the Golden EIB microphone, highly trained broadcast specialists, documented to be almost always right, 98.5% of the time.

 I still believe the economy is an important issue, and I believe on this issue there is a huge difference of opinion.

-The other day, I did bring up the words of the leader of the House when she said, I love tax cuts.
+The other day, I did bring up the words of the leader of the house when she said, I love tax cuts.

 Right, I do remember her saying that.

-I believe that the situation in Iraq is no question tough on the American psyche, like I said, I think at this very spot last time I faced the press corps.
+Like I said, I think at this very spot last time I faced the press corps.

 And it's serious business.

-Look, the American people want to know can we win?
+Look, the American people want to know, can we win?

 That's what they want to know.